-srmio is a small C library to access the PowerControl V of a SRM bike power meter.
-It's implementing the serial communication protocol to the PC.
-The development version also supports PowerControl VI and 7 (though, VI is currently untested).
+srmio is a small C library to access the PowerControl of a SRM bike power meter.
+It's implementing the serial communication protocol to the PowerControls V, VI and 7.

 Furthermore it's supporting reading and writing the original SRM file formats SRM5, SRM6 and SRM7.
 This allows it to nicely coexist with existing software like srmwin or Golden Cheetah.
 Well, actually GoldenCheetah is using srmio for PowerControl downloads.